LucasShaffer/nfc_attendance/README.md

 # Setting up our main script
 We now will need to make a script that will be constantly looking for a user to swipe their card, updating the message section of the UI, and the date section of the UI.

+The script that I use is in the python folder and called myatten.py.
+This works for the NFC chip and cards that I picked for my project.
+Alterations will need to be made if your hardware differs.